a-b-street/abstreet/docs/design/maps.md

 	- do these need to be objects in the GUI? at first no, just make a plugin draw them, but eventually, yes. they should probably be a map_model concept.

+## Invariants

+I thought I had a list of these somewhere else?

+- min length for lanes, turns
+- connectivity